CULIN 1101

 2 Credit Hours

-Development of advanced techniques utilized in the decoration of cakes and confectionery items.
-Techniques covered include: fondant, gum paste, royal icing, gelatin flowers, modeling chocolate flowers, airbrush and lace work.
+Development of techniques utilized in the construction and decoration of cakes.
+Techniques covered include stacking, sculpting, fondant, gum paste, royal icing, modeling chocolate, and airbrush.
 (4 lab hours)

 Prerequisite: CULIN 1174 or equivalent or consent of instructor.